DRIVING SAFELY IN THE UAE

 Pedestrian Crossing

 Follow these rules, and you can ensure your safety on the road and drive the roads of the UAE peacefully.
-Following these tips will not just save you from any unexpected injuries, but it also saves your beloved car.
+Following these tips will not just save you from any unexpected injuries, but it also save your beloved car.